bz-hashtag-0780/Flow-Zero-to-Jacob/quests/05_ch5_quests.md

 ### CH5D3 Quest 2: What does `auth` do?
 When do we use it?

-`auth` reference is what we must use in order to get a reference of a downcasted type.
+`auth` reference is what we must use in order to get a downcasted reference.

 ### CH5D3 Quest 3: This last quest will be your most difficult yet.
 Take this contract: